Home > Analyses > Basic Materials > The Mosaic Company

 ProductDescription

-Phosphates SegmentProduces concentrated phosphate crop nutrients like diammonium phosphate, monoammonium phosphate, and ammoniated phosphate products, plus phosphate-based animal feed ingredients under Biofos and Nexfos brands.
+Phosphates SegmentConcentrated phosphate crop nutrients including diammonium phosphate, monoammonium phosphate, and ammoniated phosphate products.

 Main Competitors

-There are 3 main competitors in the Agricultural Inputs industry; below is the list of the top 3 leaders by market capitalization:
+There are 3 main competitors in the Agricultural Inputs industry, with the table showing the top 3 leaders by market capitalization:

 CompetitorMarket Cap.